22.5 C

 That same day, Ross Ulbricht walked free.
 The Silk Road founder had been serving two life sentences plus 40 years for operating a dark web platform that facilitated more than $183 million in drug sales and was connected to at least six fatal overdoses.
 Trump’s pardon eliminated the roughly $183 million in fines and restitution Ulbricht owed.

-A staff analysis by Rep. Jamie Raskin of the House Judiciary Committee found Trump’s pardons erased $1.3 billion in restitution and fines owed to crime victims and the government.
+An early staff analysis by Rep. Jamie Raskin of the House Judiciary Committee put the figure at $1.3 billion in restitution and fines owed to crime victims and the government, a total that has since grown significantly as pardons have continued.
 Over half the pardons went to individuals convicted of money laundering, bank fraud, or wire fraud.
 Half of all recipients were business executives or politicians.

 Trevor Milton received clemency in March 2025 despite owing roughly $675 million in restitution to Nikola investors he defrauded.
 Milton and his wife had contributed more than $1.8 million to Trump’s re-election campaign before the November election.
 His restitution was wiped out entirely by the full and unconditional pardon.